Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Introduction

 \item We found that a target-construct mismatch \cite{kawakami2023training} exists even in algorithmic crime mapping, a widely used and intuitive ADS.
 Law enforcement agents (LEAs) focus on different city landmarks (i.e., the construct) and not the predicted local hotspots (i.e., the target).
 They prioritize district boundaries and geospatial crime relationships, where the local hotspot only provided a high-level `satisfactory outcome'.

-\item Consequently, we learned that an ADS that is not worker-centered and failed to consider key attributes valued by LEAs (e.g., relationship between crimes, district boundaries) complicated human-AI decision-making and made it hard to assess the efficacy of human+AI decisions over human-only decisions.
+\item Consequently, we learned that an ADS that is not worker-centered and failed to consider key attributes valued by LEAs (e.g., relationship between crimes, district boundaries) that would augment their practice further complicated human-AI decision-making and made it hard to assess the efficacy of human+AI decisions over human-only decisions.

 \end{itemize}